 When your dog is shaking and crying, it’s often a clear cry for help—whether they’re in physical pain, distress, or frightened.
-These combined behaviors are rarely random and typically point to a condition that requires attention.

 Table of Contents

-Dog Shaking and Crying — Why It Happens
+Dog Shaking and Crying: Why It Happens

 Dogs may shake and cry due to pain, injury, emotional stress, digestive distress, or neurological issues.
 These symptoms can develop suddenly or worsen over time, and they signal that your dog is struggling to cope with discomfort or fear.

-Common Causes of Dog Shaking and Crying
+Dog Shaking and Crying For No Reason

 Acute Pain or Injury

+One of the most common reasons dogs shake and cry is sudden pain.
 This could result from a muscle strain, joint injury, back pain, or even something as serious as a broken bone or internal trauma.

+Dogs may whimper, yelp, avoid movement, or tuck their tail.
 A physical exam by your vet is essential to identify and treat the cause.

-Gastrointestinal Upset (Bloat, Nausea, or Cramps)
+Gastrointestinal Upset

 Stomach discomfort can lead to shaking, restlessness, and whining.